Victim of a Hit and Run Accident in California? What You Need to Know.

 There are different types of car insurance available in California and depending on what your policy says, it may or may not cover all of the costs associated with a hit-and-run accident.
 Collision coverage will help cover damage to your car.
 If you or law enforcement are able to successfully identify the driver who fled the scene, you will likely be able to make a claim against their insurance.
 Or, if they are uninsured, you may file a claim with your uninsured / underinsured motorist coverage.
 Unfortunately, uninsured motorist coverage may be waived by the insured though required by California law, so you will need to review your insurance declarations to determine if you may have waived the coverage.

 Hit-and-run accidents are difficult for victims who have to handle insurance claims while recovering from the injuries they suffered.
-Many hit and run accident victims seek legal advice from an attorney to help guide them through this difficult process.
+Many victims seek legal advice from a hit and run attorney to help guide them through this difficult process.
 If the police are able to find the driver responsible for the hit and run, a personal injury attorney will be able to help you pursue a legal claim for compensation against their insurance company.
-If the hit and run driver is not found and you have filed a valid claim with your own insurance company, but they are being difficult, an experienced attorney can help.
-Many insurance companies, even your own, will not want to pay you fair compensation for your damages.
-Our experienced California car accident lawyers will ensure you receive what you deserve.
+If the hit and run driver is not found and you have filed a valid claim with your own insurance company, but they are being difficult, an experienced car accident lawyer attorney can help.
+Our experienced car accident lawyers will ensure you receive what you deserve.
+Contact us today for your free case consultation.